92castro/92castro/README.md

 ### Hi there 👋

-<h3 align="center"> Hello, my name is Celin Castro -  I'm a bilingual full-stack web developer fluent in both English and Spanish, who thrives on the challenge of solving complex problems in the tech industry.
-My background in sales and customer service has instilled valuable traits like self-discipline and the ability to excel under pressure.
-I thrive on continuous learning and enjoy finding innovative solutions.
-Beyond coding, I love exploring the outdoors through hiking and skiing, which keeps me focused and motivated in my work.
+<h3 align="center"> I'm Celin Castro, a bilingual (English/Spanish) full-stack developer with a background in sales.
+I love building web applications that solve real problems, working across front-end and back-end development.
+I’m always learning, improving, and finding better ways to write clean, efficient code.
+I enjoy collaborating with others, sharing knowledge, and taking the lead when needed to build great solutions together.
 </h3>

   ---